caramelpoint/mercado_pago_integration/README.md

 ### 2 - Set your  `PublicKey`  and  `AccessToken`

-In order to start a new mobile checkout you need to have a [Public_Key & AccessToken](https://www.mercadopago.com.ar/developers/es/guides/faqs/credentials/)
+In order to start a new mobile checkout, you need to have a [Public_Key & AccessToken](https://www.mercadopago.com.ar/developers/es/guides/faqs/credentials/)

 ### 3 - Create your checkout preference configuration